-Louis is a doctoral candidate in the Urban Education program at the City University of New York (CUNY) Graduate Center, and teaches graduate and undergraduate students about inclusive education in the Special Education department at Hunter College.
-His research interests are universal design, appreciative inquiry, and participatory action research.
-Louis previously taught special education in New York City.
+Louis is a recent graduate of the Urban Education program at the City University of New York (CUNY) Graduate Center and an educational consultant.
+His interests are universal design, appreciative inquiry, and participatory action research.
+Louis has taught in university special education departments as well as secondary settings in New York City since 2007.

 Matt Bergman is a Learning Technologies Specialist at the Milton Hershey School (Hershey, PA), who works with students living in poverty.
 He is the course designer of Regional Training Center’s (PA, MD, and NJ) graduate course on Universal Design for Learning.
 As a member of CAST’s Professional Learning Cadre, he is able to share his experiences utilizing the UDL framework while working with diverse populations.
 Matt is passionate about sharing his knowledge of educational technology with educators around the globe through presentations and his Learn-Lead-Grow Blog (bergman-udl.blogspot.com).
 For more ideas or questions, please feel free to contact him at email@example.com or follow him on Twitter @mattbergman14.